arcus-azure/arcus/community/blog/2022-09 New types of request tracking in Arcus Observability v2.6/New types of request tracking in Arcus Observability v2.6.md

 ```

 ## Conclusion
-This new release contains besides the new types of request tracking also bunch of changes and fixes that improves the entire telemetry tracking experience.
+Besides the new types of request tracking this new release also contains a bunch of changes and fixes that improve the entire telemetry tracking experience.
 Take a look at the [release notes](https://github.com/arcus-azure/arcus.observability/releases/tag/v2.6.0) and [feature documentation](https://observability.arcus-azure.net/) to learn more about Arcus Observability.

 See [our official documentation](https://observability.arcus-azure.net/) for more information on all the currently supported features.
 If you have any questions, remarks, comments, or just want to discuss something with us; feel free to [contact us](https://github.com/arcus-azure/arcus.observability/issues/new/choose).